osrf/gazebo_tutorials/ros_roslaunch/tutorial.md

 **Model Database Method**

-  > The second method allows you to include your robot within the `.world` file, which seems cleaner and more convenient but requires you to add your robot to the Gazebo model database by setting an environment variable.
+  > The second method allows you to include your robot within the `.world` file, which seems cleaner and more convenient but requires you to add your robot to the Gazebo-classic model database by setting an environment variable.

 We will go over both methods.
 Overall our recommended method is using the '''ROS Service Call Spawn Method'''